Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 > This is a lambda, that allows us to queue the logging as a job.
 {: .prompt-info }

+### Tracy Results

 The result is orders of magnitude slower, not only that, but our output is no longer in the correct order.
 ![Thread pool logging with high contention](/assets/assets-2026-01-14/multi_no_buffer.png)

 [log_multithreaded.txt](/assets/assets-2026-01-14/log_multi.txt)

-The contention between threads is making them wait on each other.
+#### Contention between Threads

+Threads are waiting on each other for the mutex.
 The overhead is obviously bigger than the single-threaded result, as mutex and the other primitives have a noticeable overhead.

 ```mermaid
 sequenceDiagram